eosnetworkfoundation/engineering/tooling/computer-setup.md

     dm-tool switch-to-greeter
     ```
     This will drop you in a new LightDM session on TTY8 with a login screen.
 1. Login using the password you created in step 1.
 Linux should promt you to immediately change your password.
+If it doesn't, immediately change your password!
+See the warning above.
 1. Change desktop background, layout, and color scheme to make it visually distinctive from your personal account.
     - For example, if you use a green desktop background and iconography in your personal account, consider a blue desktop background and iconography in your work account so you can immediately tell which user you are on.